Registering on and logging in to SAP Business Network: A guide for businesses

 Step 14

-A screenshot of the Contacts tab of the Company profile page, with the Contacts tab, the main email field, the main phone field and the save button highlighted.
+A screenshot of the Contacts page, with the email and phone fields and the Save button highlighted.

 Related articles